cucumber/cucumber-rails/README.md

 ### Setting up your environment

-We strongly recommend that you use `rvm` or `rbenv` and ruby `2.2.0`.
-When you have that, cd into your cucumber-rails repository and:
+Make sure you have a supported ruby installed, cd into your cucumber-rails repository and:

     gem install bundler
     bundle install